-Your business needs a healthy pipeline which will streamline your entire process and provide your sales team with valuable insight into the place of potential customers within the buying process.
+Your business needs a healthy pipeline that will streamline your entire sales process and provide your sales team with valuable insight into the place of potential customers within the buying process.

 A properly managed and controlled pipeline will enable you to increase your sales speed as well as your revenue.
 The math is simple – if a lead spends less time in your pipeline, that is, if it takes you three instead of four weeks to close a deal, then you can count on a 30% increase in your bottom line.

 I know that every company creates its own unique process when it comes to building a sales pipeline, but there are some basic procedures to follow if you want to do everything by the book and ensure that your pipeline is properly built and optimized for success.

 You’ve noticed that we frequently mention terms such as a sales funnel and a sale pipeline when talking about generating new leads and nurturing them.

 Now, although these two concepts are similar, they’re not entirely identical.
 Still, many people tend to confuse them.